-Rhododendron spreads by seed movement so, in order for the project to be successful and sustainable, we need to remove all the rhododendron present around Inversnaid.
+Rhododendron spreads by seed movement so, in order for the project to be successful and sustainable, we are removing all the invasive rhododendron present around Inversnaid.
 We are working with the surrounding land owners to achieve landscape-scale change.

-Following this initial work, the National Park Authority has committed to carry out follow up treatment for the subsequent 10 years to ensure the project is sustainable in the long term.
+Following the initial clearance work, the National Park Authority has committed to carry out follow up treatment for the subsequent 10 years to ensure the project is sustainable in the long term.

 This project will help deliver objectives in both our Wild Park action programme and Trees and Woodland Strategy and will contribute to the strategy agreed by the Alliance for Scotland’s Rainforests to help protect this important woodland for the future.

-The project will also contribute to the Strathard and Trossachs landscape rhododendron control programme which has been under way for the last six years, as well as continuing the existing partnership working between private landowners, Strathard Community Council, NatureScot and Forestry and Land Scotland in the Strathard area.
+As well as delivering on national objectives, the project will also contribute to the ongoing Strathard and Trossachs landscape rhododendron control programme, which has been under way for the last six years, while also continuing existing partnership working between the National Park Authority, private landowners, Strathard Community Council, NatureScot and Forestry and Land Scotland in the Strathard area.